 Optional codes: GRE Code for Biophysics = 0222; iBT Code for Biophyics = 36

-All applicants are required to upload a copy of their official transcripts* directly into the Apply Yourself program.
+All applicants are required to upload a copy of their official transcripts* directly into the Graduate College online application program.
 If the transcripts are illegible, we will ask you submit them again.
 Send a copy of the grade legend if it appears on the reverse side of the transcript.
 Transcripts should include degree conferral, where appropriate.

 *An official transcript is obtained directly from the institution and comes in a sealed envelope with the stamp/signature of the registrar on the transcript and the envelope.
 For evaluation purposes, we will accept official student transcripts, which students might not receive in a sealed envelope.
 Biophysics will not accept copies of web-based listings of courses available to students as official transcripts.